Retentio/Boomgo/README.md

 Usage
 -----

-At the moment Boomgo support only annotation definition.
+At the moment, Boomgo supports only annotation definition.
 Yet it uses only a single tag: by default "@Persistent" (you can change it).
 To persist some attributes of your model, Boomgo needs 3 things :

-1. A dedicated & unique namespace part for your persistent classes (default "Document").
+1. A dedicated & unique namespace part for your persisted classes (default "Document").
 1. The "@Persistent" tag in the property docblock.
 2. Getter & Setter for this property.